jeff-a-holland/jeff-a-holland.github.io/jeff.a.holland-resume.md

 Security Engineer
 - Lead all security and compliance projects while embedded in the DevOps team.
 - Lead the effort to obtain SOC 2 Type II certification.
-- Chose and deployed security technologies to product company data and ensure SOC 2 Type II certification, including:
+- Chose, deployed and administered security technologies to product company data and ensure SOC 2 Type II certification, including:
-   - SumoLogic (Log Consolidation and Analysis)
-   - SentinelOne (EDR)
-   - OSSEC (HIDS)
-   - AWS Inspector (Cloud Vulnerability Analysis)
-   - Nessus (On-Prem Vulnerability Analysis)
-   - JAMF Pro (Endpoint Security Policy Enforcement)
+   - SumoLogic, SentinelOne, OSSEC, AWS Inspector, Nessus, JAMF Pro MDM
 - Served as the primary interface for all clients concerning security, audits, compliance questionnaires, etc.
-- Worked with General Counsel to provide technical security expertise on contract negotiations.
-- Performed various security related tasks as required

 **Emmi Solutions - Chicago, IL - (2014 - 2015)**
 Security Engineer
-- Lead all security and compliance projects while embedded in the DevOps team.
-- Chose and deployed security technologies to product company data and ensure SOC 2 Type II certification, including:  SumoLogic (Log Consolidation and Analysis),  SentinelOne (EDR), OSSEC (HIDS), AWS Inspector (Cloud Vulnerability Analysis), Nessus (On-Prem Vulnerability Analysis), and JAMF Pro (Endpoint Security Policy Enforcement).
+- Utilized AlienVault SIEM and OSSEC to monitor for incidents.
+- Interfaced with clients on security audits and questionnaires.
+Worked with General Counsel on security-related initiatives.

 **HCSC (BC/BS of IL, TX, NM, OK, MT) - Chicago, IL - (2013 - 2014)**
 - Security architect with enterprise responsibility for the ArcSight ESM deployment.